 Here are just a few of our other programs:

-Dr. Joanne Cacciatore's Rescue Horses Rescue People Program (tm) was started by her horse Chemakoh, a stallion that had been badly beaten, chronically starved, and worked excruciatingly long hours despite his near-death condition.
+Dr. Joanne Cacciatore's Rescue Animals Rescue People Program (tm) was started by her horse Chemakoh, a stallion that had been badly beaten, chronically starved, and worked excruciatingly long hours despite his near-death condition.
 You can watch his story here.
-His palpable trauma and nearness to death - and then his rehabilitation - helps humans suffering traumatic loss feel centered and connected and even hopeful.
-When you arrive at the Center for Loss and Trauma, you will meet Chemakoh, Toha Chuk, and Gonzala aka Gunny, our therapy horses.
-The degree to which you work through the horses is something we will discuss during our initial time together.
+His palpable trauma and nearness to death - and then his rehabilitation - helps humans suffering traumatic loss feel centered and connected and even grounded and self-aware.
+When you arrive at the Selah Carefarm, you will meet Chemakoh, Toha Chuk, Scout, Chey, and Caspian Janan, our rescue horses and our sheep, pig, dogs, and who knows what other critters!
+The degree to which you work through the animals is something we will discuss during our initial time together.